tahirhussainswe/tahirhussainswe/README.md

 ### **ENIGMATIX PVT LTD.**
 **Backend Developer** (Mar 2022 - Present)
 At Enigmatix, I have gained hands-on experience in backend web services.
-I contributed to more than 2 projects under the organization, including AES Environmental, Vendor Management System, Shoping App and worked on more then 20 projects for bugfixing.
+I contributed to more than 2 projects under the organization, including Vendor Management System, Shoping App and worked on more then 20 projects for bugfixing.

 ---